 Retail investors

-People who want institutional-grade math without Bloomberg-level spend.
+People who want professional-grade math without Bloomberg-level spend.
 The confluence engine translates factor output into named patterns anyone can read.

 Quant researchers